On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Spectral deferred corrections

 where the error $\bm{\delta}^k (t_0)$ is zero.
 The integral in \prettyref{eq:modified_error} is simply discretized using either the left rectangle rule (as implicit Euler steps) by

 or the right rectangle rule (as explicit Euler steps) by

 where both quadrature rules are first-order.
-Assume we have discrete approximations $\bm{u}^k_m \approx \bm{u}^k (\tau_m)$ to the exact values.
-The solution is corrected by adding the error to the actual approximation, i.e., $\bm{u}^{k + 1}_m = \bm{u}^k_m + \bm{\delta}^k (\tau_m)$.
-Collecting the update equation \prettyref{eq:modified_error} with the implicit Euler as base integration method \prettyref{eq:integral_left_rectangle_rule}, the implicit SDC scheme suitable for stiff problems reads
+Let $\bm{u}^k_m \approx \bm{u}^k (\tau_m)$ be discrete approximations of the exact values.
+The solution is corrected by adding the error to the actual approximation, i.e. $\bm{u}^{k + 1}_m = \bm{u}^k_m + \bm{\delta}^k (\tau_m)$.
+Collecting the update equation \prettyref{eq:modified_error} with implicit Euler as the base integration method \prettyref{eq:integral_left_rectangle_rule}, the implicit SDC scheme suited for stiff problems reads

 and the explicit SDC scheme using the explicit Euler as base integrator \prettyref{eq:integral_right_rectangle_rule} in \prettyref{eq:modified_error} is formulated by